raspberrypilearning/dress-for-the-weather/en/step_6.md

 --- /task ---

 --- task ---
-Run your code an then type `description` into the REPL.
+Run your code and then type `description` into the REPL.

 ```python
 >>> description